Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 • Obscene articles or printed matter

-• Cigarettes or alcohol above the duty-free allowance (see here for the duty-free allowances for Fiji)
+• Cigarettes or alcohol above the duty-free allowance for Fiji

 • Goods for commercial purposes